WWMN (AM)

 WWMN (1110 AM) is a radio station licensed to Petoskey, Michigan, which is owned by John Yob, through licensee Mitten News LLC.

 History

 Signing on

 In somewhat of a rarity, WJML-FM 98.9 started first, on December 7, 1965, since in most situations, the AM station is usually the first to sign on.
-In the beginning, the station was an automated MOR format, with one live DJ, Bill Supernaw, in the morning (Supernaw is now the owner of the Cinema III movie theatre in Charlevoix).
+In the beginning, the station was an automated MOR format, with one live DJ, Bill Supernaw, in the morning (Supernaw was the owner of the Cinema III movie theatre in Charlevoix).
 The station was owned by a Chicago broadcaster who named his station after his three children, John, Michael and Linda.
-It was one of northern Michigan's first-ever FM stations, and since many folks did not have an FM radio at the time, an AM station, WJML (1110 AM) was born on December 6, 1966.
+It was one of northern Michigan's first-ever FM stations, and since many folks did not have an FM radio at the time, an AM station, WJML (1110 AM) went on the air on December 6, 1966.
 WJML was at the time the strongest AM station in northern Michigan during the daytime at 10 kW.
 However, the station was daytime only.